nvispute/mailtrap-test/Readme.md

 # Testing MailTrap.io

+# Please Read the Log.md for detailed local logs

 ## This repo is created to Test the Mailtrap.io Email Sending service.

 1. Please clone and run `npm install`